elixir-cldr/cldr/README.md

 > of these additional modules is determined by the modules
 > configured under the `:providers` option to `use Cldr`.
 >
-> It is not recommended that a module that invoke `use Cldr`
+> It is not recommended that a module that invokes `use Cldr`
 > define any other functions.

-The preferred configuration method is to define the configuration in the backend module.
-Using the backend configuration in `config.exs` is discouraged and will result in a warning at compile time.
-The configuration keys are the same so the preferred way to achieve the same configuration as defined in the global example is:

 ```elixir
 defmodule MyApp.Cldr do